wyldckat/solidMechanics/README.md

 License
 =======

 The same as OpenFOAM(R), namely GNU GPL v3.
+For more information, see the file LICENSE.